 Multi Meets Poly: Multiculturalism and Polyculturalism Go on a First Date

 Written by jamil khoury

 A thought-provoking and often-humorous reflection on the theoretical and practical differences between two powerful social ideas: multiculturalism and polyculturalism.

 By personifying these ideas as human characters—one male, one female—and endowing them with professional rivalry, intellectual one-upmanship, and sexual tension, a would-be romantic evening becomes an intriguing vehicle for exploring American interpretations of pluralism, cultural interchange, and diversity.

 The Imam and the Homosexual

-“The Imam and The Homosexual” probes the “strange bedfellows” political alliance between Imam Mustafa Khan (played by Khurram Mozaffar), spiritual leader of a besieged Naperville, IL mosque, and Carl Baker (played by Nicholas Cimino), the gay son of the imam’s chief nemesis.
+The Imam and the Homosexual probes the “strange bedfellows” political alliance between Imam Mustafa Khan, spiritual leader of a besieged Naperville, Illinois mosque, and Carl Baker, the openly gay son of the imam’s chief nemesis.
 As Imam Mustafa struggles to reconcile his support for civil rights with his religious and cultural objections to homosexuality, Carl imagines the Muslim and LGBT communities uniting against their common enemies.